Get the Best WordPress Backup

 Click on this to access your new local environment.
 If you’re opening it for the first time, you’ll need to sign in.
 Then, install Duplicator Pro as a plugin.

-You’ll need to confirm that you want to launch the installer and replace any content currently on the local site:
+You’ll need to confirm that you want to launch the installer and replace any content currently on the local site.

-Launch installer for local site
+Launch Duplicator installer

 Then, Duplicator will walk you through the installation.
 First, make sure the Install Type is a Full install single site.
-Then, accept the terms and notices and hit Next:
+Then, accept the terms and notices and hit Next.

 Local site Duplicator install

-Lastly, confirm the installation:
+Lastly, confirm the installation.

 Install local site confirmation